ElyssaW/game-of-life/readme.md

 The second step is how to check the neighboring cells of each square on the gameboard, so that we can apply the rules of the game to it as necessary.

-I choose to use nested for-loops, the outer with a range of x-1 to x+1, and and the inner with a range of y-1 to y+1.
-The inner loop would access the board at square [i, j] and each square, instead of holding a True or False, can hold a 1 or 0 to simulate Alive and Dead.
-The sum of all checked squares will tell us how many Alive cells surround the center cell, and thus, which rule it falls under.
+I choose to check each square surrounding a position by checking board[x-1 to x+1][y-1 to y+1], and having each square hold a value of 1 or 1 to designate alive/dead instead of using a true/false boolean.
+The sum total of all surrounding squares can be used to determine how many living squares surround the current position, and thus, what rules should be applied to it.

 But what about bounds-checking?
 This method only works for middle cells - cells on the first column, last column, first row, or last row will throw an out-of-bounds error when we access the array.
 This could've been solved with lots of if statements, but that got messy fast.
 Instead, I added extra border rows/columns, and have the check logic always skip the first and last row and column.